Make Music a Priority-the Rewards Last a Lifetime!

 Bruce Hume (Woodwinds Expert) Soprano, Alto and Tenor Saxophone, Flute and Clarinet are the instruments of choice for Bruce Hume.
 A founding member of the Spokane Jazz Society and Spokane Jazz Orchestra (including sixteen years as featured soloist and lead), Mr. Hume has also performed at the Opera House, Coliseum shows, Civic Theater, Spokane Symphony, and with numerous bands and chamber groups.
 He taught music at Gonzaga University and has also taught at Spokane Falls Community College.
 He has done professional recording work on numerous instruments and holds a B.A. in a music From Eastern Washington University.

 (Vocal, Children's Programs) A fresh and revolutionary approach to vocal study is the earmark of Noree Dolphay’s teaching style.
 Beginning with strengthening the voice while keeping it flexible, she works to achieve the most expressive, powerful, and creative sounds possible.
 Having studied extensively in the Bel Canto operatic style, she can coach any student into producing a fine classical sound.
 Her studies in Contemporary Commercial Music enable her to use amazing new techniques in teaching students how to sing pop, rock, country, jazz, and other popular music in a healthy manner.
 Noree Dolphay is a vocalist for Opera Coeur d’Alene and a class voice instructor at Eastern Washington University.
-She has a Bachelor of Arts degree in Music from Whitworth University and is completing a Master of Arts in Music and Voice from EWU.
+She has a Bachelor of Arts degree in Music from Whitworth University and a Master of Arts in Music and Voice from EWU.

 Robert Leedy (Guitar, Ukulele, Banjo) A varied instructor of bluegrass, blues, jazz, rock, and classical repertoire makes Robert Leedy an ideal instructor for those beginning lessons as well as those more advanced .
 His emphasis on classical guitar technique gives students the tools to play any style well.
 He has gained notoriety as a finalist in the Northwest Guitar Festival Competition, a member of the Quattro Amigos Quartet, and a concerto performer with the Boise Philharmonic Orchestra.
 He taught private and ensemble guitar at North Idaho College and was vice president of the Idaho Guitar Society.
 He obtained bachelor’s degrees in both Music Performance and Archaeology from Boise State University.